nf-core/website/CODE_OF_CONDUCT.md

 ## Preamble

 > Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Team (Renuka Kudva, Cris Tuñí, and Michael Heuer), with input from the nf-core Core Team and Susanna Marquez from the nf-core community.
-"We", in this document, refers to the Safety Officer and members of the nf-core Core Team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
+"We", in this document, refers to the Safety Officers and members of the nf-core Core Team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
 This document will amended periodically to keep it up-to-date, and in case of any dispute, the most current version will apply.

 An up-to-date list of members of the nf-core core team can be found [here](https://nf-co.re/about).